Analytics, Good Identity Hygiene Are Key to Cloud Security

 And cloud adoption shows no signs of slowing.
 Gartner earlier this year forecasted that the worldwide public cloud services market would grow 18 percent in 2017, and Forrester said global cloud services revenues totaled $114 billion in 2016, up from $68 billion just two years ago — that’s annual growth of 30 percent.

-With this huge growth in cloud adoption and the recent rash of cyberattacks targeting organizations across all industries, effective security in the cloud is paramount.
+With this huge growth in cloud adoption and the recent rash of cyberattacks targeting organizations across all industries, effective cloud security is paramount.

 One way the cloud introduces new security risks to organizations is the underlying infrastructure that makes the cloud and cloud applications run, which consists of publicly exposed APIs.